andrewharmellaw/andrewharmellaw.github.com/_posts/2017-02-02-gelfands-algebra-chunk-12-the-hard-ones.md

 Great.
 Can we go further?
 What about the $(x^2 - (y + z)x + yz)$ itself?

-We can take this piece on its own for a second and see where we can get.
+We can take this piece on it's own for a second and see where we can get.
 First up we expand the middle term

 $$ x^2 - (y + z)x + yz = $$